Mansi168/PodBriefs/README.md

-# Podcast Summarizer
+# PodBriefs - A Podcast Summarizer

-Welcome to the Podcast Summarizer project!
-This tool allows you to automatically summarize podcast episodes by providing the RSS feed URL of the podcast.
-The underlying technology involves utilizing various AI models to extract meaningful content from podcast episodes and present them in a summarized form.
+This project automatically summarizes podcast episodes using their RSS feed URLs.
+By leveraging AI models, it extracts key points and presents a concise summary.

-## Project Demo GIF
+## Project Demo

 <div align="center">
    <img src="content/podcast/podcast.gif" width="100%" max-width="800"/>
 </div>

-## Demo
+### Demo Walkthrough

-Here's a breakdown of what's happening in the demo GIF:
+In the demo, you can see the following steps:

-1. You open the app and navigate to the main page.
+1. Launch the application and navigate to the main screen.
-2. Find a podcast RSS feed URL from [Listen Notes](https://www.listennotes.com) or [Castos](https://castos.com/tools/find-podcast-rss-feed/).
+2. Obtain an RSS feed URL for a podcast from [Listen Notes](https://www.listennotes.com) or [Castos](https://castos.com/tools/find-podcast-rss-feed/).
-3. You input the RSS feed URL of the podcast episode you want to summarize.
+3. Enter the RSS feed URL for the desired podcast episode.
-4. You click the "Process a Podcast Feed" button.
+4. Click the "Process a Podcast Feed" button.
-5. The app downloads the podcast episode in mp3 format.
+5. The application downloads the podcast episode as an MP3 file.
-6. The WhisperX model transcribes the speech to text.
+6. The WhisperX model transcribes the audio to text.
-7. The ChatGPT 3.5 Turbo model generates a summary.
+7. The ChatGPT 3.5 Turbo model generates a summary from the text.
-8. [5.](#demo), [6.](#demo) and [7.](#demo) are running using GPU in [Modal](https://modal.com) backend.
+8. These processes run on the [Modal](https://modal.com) backend using GPU.
-9. The [Streamlit](https://streamlit.io) frontend displays the summary, episode details, guest info, and highlights.
+9. The summary, along with episode details, guest info, and highlights, is displayed on the [Streamlit](https://streamlit.io) frontend.

-Feel free to explore the interface and generate summaries for your favorite podcasts!
+Explore the interface and create summaries for your favorite podcasts!

 ## Features

-- **Automated Summarization:** Using the power of AI, this project can automatically download podcast episodes, transcribe the speech to text, and generate concise summaries.
+- **Automated Summarization:** AI-driven process to download, transcribe, and summarize podcast episodes.
-- **WhisperX for Transcription:** The project employs the WhisperX model to convert spoken words in podcast episodes into text.
+- **WhisperX for Transcription:** Converts spoken content into text.
-- **ChatGPT 3.5 Turbo for Summarization:** The OpenAI ChatGPT 3.5 Turbo model is used to create informative and coherent summaries based on the transcribed text.
+- **ChatGPT 3.5 Turbo for Summarization:** Provides coherent summaries from the transcribed text.
-- **Frontend with Streamlit:** The summarized content, along with episode details, guest information, and highlights are presented through an interactive and user-friendly Streamlit frontend.
+- **Streamlit Frontend:** User-friendly interface displaying summaries, episode details, guest information, and highlights.

 ## Installation